MnaseemMuhammadi/Stored-XSS-Demonstration/README.md

 ## Vulnerabilities Demonstrated

-The website is intentionally vulnerable to stored XSS attacks, allowing users to inject and store malicious scripts through comment submissions.
-This setup is useful for educational purposes, security training, or penetration testing exercises.
+The website is intentionally vulnerable to stored XSS attacks, allowing users to inject and store malicious scripts through comment and profile update submissions.
+This setup is a penetration attempt practice.

 ## Getting Started